crisadamo/goto/README.md

 # Goto
 A missing goto command for your shell

-###### Go where you want, quickly
+###### Go where you want

 #### Install

-Open the terminal and just paste this chuck of code on it and hit enter and you are done!
+Open the terminal, paste this chuck of code on it and hit enter. ¡Boom! you are done.
+Enjoy!

 ###### For BASH shell:
 ```bash